LjupcheD14/LevelUpOct/README.md

 Run the java spring boot application, The backend application will be running on "localhost:8080".

 ### Start the frontend application:
-Navigate to the "LevelUpAcademyOctober/react-frontend" directory in your terminal or command prompt.
-Run the command "npm start" to start the frontend application.
+Navigate to the "LevelUpOct/react-frontend" directory in your terminal or command prompt.
+Run the command "npm install" and then "npm start" to start the frontend application.
 The frontend application will be running on "localhost:3000".

 By following these steps, you will have both the backend and frontend applications up and running, allowing you to work on the LevelUp project.